Bolivia & Peru:

 One Crazy Travel Adventure, ‘The All Nations Quest’ Remembered ……. and how I eventually discovered Bhutan (episode 5) – To be continued.

+By Bhutan Travel Expert – James Irving.
 James has worked in the travel industry for over 40 years & has been involved in the leisure, corporate, group, sport, incentive & wholesale Travel genres.
+He loves rugby union, and keenly supports the Queensland Reds and the Australian Wallabies.